-A quick-release washdown hose connector is located on the side of the console.
+A quick-release fresh water washdown hose connector is located on the transom.
 The connector has an automatic valve that is always closed until the washdown hose is connected.
 The hose requires a special fitting that snaps into the connector and activates the automatic valve.
 The cover on the connector should always be in the closed position to keep the connector clean when the washdown hose is not attached.
 Contact your dealer for information on replacement fittings and hoses.